 START study – important benefits even for people with a high CD4 count

-START is one of the most important HIV studies from the last ten years.
+START is probably the most important HIV study for at least the last ten years.

 It was designed to look at the benefits and risks of early HIV treatment (ART).

 In May 2015, results showed that ART has important benefits even for people with a high CD4 count.

 As a result, leading treatment guidelines were quickly changed.
 This includes UK guidelines (BHIVA) and international guidelines (WHO).
 Previous guidelines said it was okay to wait until your CD4 counts dropped to a lower level.

 START provided the scientific evidence for HIV positive people to have universal access to HIV treatment globally.
 This was irrespective of age, gender, race, sexuality, country or the way somebody became HIV positive.
 It means that ART becomes the routine next step after being diagnosed.

 START included more than 4600 HIV positive people from 35 countries.